Crofton Fire Hall

 For those who don’t know, can you explain the difference between an AAP versus a normal approval process, and why it’s doing that route?

-ConnectAdmin asked over 1 year ago
+ConnectAdmin asked over 2 years ago

 There are two ways to gain approval of electors: assent voting (referendum) and alternative approval process (AAP).
 Council approved an AAP for this project, to take place ahead of this fall’s general local election so that, if approved, tendering the project can occur sooner for a more favourable construction timeline/season.
 Additionally, if 10% or more of electors submit forms during the AAP, Council could decide to add the assent voting question to the ballot at the October general local election.
 Pairing an assent voting question during a general local election can save staff time and resources rather than conducting a separate vote.